 The single most important influence on Hammerborg’s designs came from his training as a silversmith and his exposure to the work of designers such as Henning Koppel at Georg Jensen.
-This is what sets Hammerborg apart from other lighting designers of the period.
-His silversmith's eye and sensibility shines out in every lamp he designed – in the understated organic beauty of his forms, in his exceptional attention to detail, in his use of the highest-quality materials and finishes, in the simplicity of his constructions and his minimising of functional elements such as studs, joints, switches, and in the way he understood that barely visible and even concealed details influence the overall design aesthetic.
+This is what sets Hammerborg apart from other Danish lighting designers of the period, nearly all of whom came to lighting design from a background in architecture.
+Hammerborg's silversmith's eye and sensibility shines out in every lamp he designed – in the understated organic beauty of his forms, in his exceptional attention to detail, in his use of the highest-quality materials and finishes, in the simplicity of his constructions and his minimising of functional elements such as studs, joints, switches, and in the way he understood that barely visible and even concealed details influence the overall design aesthetic.

 Hammerborg's earliest creations included several members of a group of lights – which for convenience we call the Saturn series – in which he expressed his most easily recognised and most widely imitated design concept.
 The basic notion was a structure of two concentric cylindrical bands, and he explored this form in many varying proportions of height and width through the 1960s and 1970s.
 Early lights in the series – mostly in copper and black lacquered metal (itself a widely copied Hammerborg combination) – included the eponymous Saturn, the Tunika, Juno, Dano, Eiffel, Etna, and the Corona, in which the core became conical in form instead of cylindrical.
 The Sera first appears in the record in 1968 and is the flattest, broadest member of the series, while the tall, slender Zenith of 1966 lies at the extreme end of elongation.